Botanical Information

 Energetics (Traditional Medicine Perspectives)

-- Traditional Chinese Medicine (TCM): Functions similarly to purgative and detoxifying herbs.
+- Traditional Chinese Medicine (TCM): Used to clear heat, reduce inflammation, and promote fluid balance.

 Combinations

-- For Digestive Detox: Combine with triphala and licorice.
+- For Blood Sugar Regulation: Combine with cinnamon and fenugreek.

-- For Liver Support: Combine with milk thistle and dandelion root.
+- For Digestive Support: Combine with aloe vera and slippery elm.

-- For Joint Health: Combine with turmeric and boswellia.
+- For Skin Healing: Combine with calendula and chamomile.

 Harvesting and Storage

-- Drying: Air dry roots in a shaded, well-ventilated area.
+- Drying: Pads and flowers should be air-dried in a shaded, well-ventilated area.

 - Storage: Store dried plant material in airtight containers away from moisture and light.